Japan's Aso 'misspoke' about some G7 finance chiefs supporting Brexit

 While the global economy continues a moderate recovery, downside risks and uncertainty remain over the outlook, Aso said, citing Brexit among the risks.

-A British exit would trigger volatility in global financial markets, undermine post-World War Two European efforts towards integration and raise questions about Britain's $2.9 trillion (1.9 trillion pounds) economy.
+A British exit would trigger volatility in global financial markets, undermine post-World War Two European efforts toward integration and raise questions about Britain's $2.9 trillion economy.

 The G7 groups the United States, Japan, Britain, Canada, Germany, Italy and France.
 The finance leaders are meeting to discuss ways to prop up global growth in the run-up to a G7 summit in Ise-Shima on May 26-27.